fatimahitawala/DevOps_Networking/README.md

 <img width="509" height="131" alt="image" src="https://github.com/user-attachments/assets/98aabb79-86bd-4e85-b7b7-30e4f6f6fb8b" />

-Solution: If someone want only 300 IPs so instead if using two Class C we can simple decrease the subnet by 1 and get slighly bigger unsed IP addresses. so instead of using /24 mask which is 256, we can use /23 which gives 510 usead IP.
+Solution: If someone want only 300 IPs so instead if using two Class C we can simply decrease the subnet by 1 and get slighly bigger unsed IP addresses range.
+So instead of using /24 mask which is 256, we can use /23 which gives 510 usead IP.
 Calculation of unused IP is:
 CIDR notation like /24 means:
 The first 24 bits are for the network, and the rest are for hosts.”